New Caledonia is a French territory located about 600 miles from the eastern shores of Australia.

 How to get to New Caledonia

-Want to travel to New Caledonia and try a few of these experiences for yourself?
+Want to travel to New Caledonia and try a few of these experiences?

 You’re in luck.

-The islands are well served by regional and international aiports around the world thanks to Aircalin, the archipalego’s international airline.
+The islands are well served by regional and international airports worldwide, thanks to Aircalin, the archipelago’s international airline.

-Aircalin flies to dozens of destinations throughout the Pacific, including Auckland in New Zealand, Tokyo and Osaka in Japan, and Brisbane, Sydney, and Melborne in Australia.
+Aircalin flies to dozens of destinations throughout the Pacific, including Auckland in New Zealand, Tokyo and Osaka in Japan, and Brisbane, Sydney, and Melbourne in Australia.

-The company has also worked hard to partner with other airlines to give as many travellers as possible the chance to witness the wonders of New Caledonia.
+The company has also worked hard to partner with other airlines to give as many travelers as possible the chance to witness the wonders of New Caledonia.

-With Aircalin’s partners, travellers can reach the islands from Perth, Darwin, Queenstown, Honolulu, and even San Franscisco and Los Angeles.
+With Aircalin’s partners, travelers can reach the islands from Perth, Darwin, Queenstown, Honolulu, and even San Francisco and Los Angeles.

-The convenient flights also mean a visit to New Caledonia can be paired with a trip to many of the other awesome destinations in Australia and the Pacific Islands.
+The convenient flights also mean a visit to New Caledonia can be paired with a trip to many of the other incredible destinations in Australia and the Pacific Islands.